ajyuan/Amber-Alert-License-Plate-Scanner/README.md

 ## Technologies Used
 * Mobile Vision for license plate recognition
 * Firebase for data storage
+* Notivize for pushing email notifications to police departments
 * Java & Android Studio for app development
 * HTML/CSS/JS & Python for dashboard development